lupyuen/lupyuen.github.io/src/lvgl2.md

 # Boot to LVGL

-_How did we configure NuttX to boot with an LVGL App?_
+_How did we configure NuttX to boot an LVGL App?_

 Normally NuttX boots to the __NSH Shell__.
 Which lets us execute Console Commands through a [__USB Serial Debug Cable__](https://wiki.pine64.org/index.php/PinePhone#Serial_console).
 (Pic above)